sachinlim/ebay_airflow/README.md

 ### AWS Implementation

 The entire process runs off AWS and uses AWS EC2 to host Airflow to run the pipeline, and AWS RDS to use the Postgres database.
 [This video](https://www.youtube.com/watch?v=o88LNQDH2uI) gives a tutorial on how to set up Airflow on an EC2 instance.
+As the script for this project uses Beautiful Soup, that also needs to be installed with `pip install beautifulsoup4` before the webserver and scheduler has been started for Airflow.
+A [connection](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html) to the Postgres database on AWS RDS also needs to be made.

 It was previously possible to run Airflow on the t2.micro (free) instance, as there were a few articles online about it, but it does not seem to be the case anymore.
 The video tutorial recommends the use of the t2.small instance, but for this project, the Airflow webpage would crash, leading me to move over to t2.medium instance to run the pipeline.

 This process of hosting the entire process on the cloud was a great way to learn about AWS and see its capabilities.
-The pipeline and the ETL process is hosted on a single EC2 instance, and for the future, it would be better to host the scripts to other instances/containers to reduce the workload on the Airflow EC2 instance.
+The pipeline and the ETL process is hosted on a single EC2 instance, and for the future, it would be better to host the scripts to other instances/containers to reduce the workload on the Airflow EC2 instance - utilising it as an orchastrator.

+On March 1 2023, the cost for running the entire service was $24.24 (USD), converting to £20.16 with a fee free Mastercard.

 ### Nvidia Graphics Cards on eBay

+Nvidia GPUs work on a tier based system, as the higher the number, the more performance it offers while costing more.
 Nvidia and AMD (more recently Intel) GPUs have been sold on eBay for a very long time.
 During the COVID-19 pandemic, GPUs were being resold at inflated prices due to supply shortages and the crypto mining boom.
 For example, the RTX 3080 Founders Edition was sold for £649 (RRP) on [Scan](https://www.scan.co.uk) (Nvidia partner) and could be found selling on eBay at £1000+, some were selling beyond £1500 as well.
 Both new and used GPUs were affected by the price inflation.

 Now, over the past year, GPU prices have fallen, and newer RTX 4000 GPUs are very high in RRP.
 There have been [videos](https://www.youtube.com/watch?v=9kiOLC2Ca_I) talking about best value GPUs over the past few years, and now, Nvidia GPUs offer better price to performance ratios than before, and the AMD lineups offering even better value.